BrightChamps Logo

 Brackets are solved first.

-These terms help us solve complex mathematical problems easily and accurately.
-Parentheses are utilized to group expressions and must be solved first.
+These terms help solve complex problems accurately.
+Parentheses group expressions and must be solved first.
 Exponents, also called indices, are the same as powers, which indicate the number of times a number is repeatedly multiplied by itself.

 Professor Greenline from BrightChamps